Category Archives: Popcorn

 Here’s a video I made awhile ago that shows how I help the corn pollinate:

 Once pollination is finished it’s just a matter of waiting for fall to arrive.
-I wait for the ears to turn brown; and then I make sure I pick them when the weather is dry to prevent molding.
+I wait for the ears to turn brown; or more accurately a light tan or paper color.
+Then I make sure I pick them when the weather is dry to prevent molding.
 Then I pull the husks back (but not off) so the corn will dry.

 After the husks are pulled back, I’ll lay a length of bailing twine (string works fine too) down on a flat surface; and place 6 to 8 cobs down with the husks positioned so they all lay on top of the twine.
 Then I pull the twine up and tie the husks together tightly so they can be hung up.
 I make sure the twine is a bit longer than needed so hanging is easier.
 Each year I hang the bundles on a coat rack that stands near our pantry.
 Click the image below for a better look.